cryptosubh/blog/_posts/2017-01-07-CS-Tidbits.md

   generic programming
   - *subtyping*:
   when a name denotes instances of many different classes related by some common superclass
+* **Protocol**
+A common means for unrelated objects to communicate with each other; definitions of methods and values which the objects agree upon in order to co-operate.
+Python does not have specific language/syntax for protocols, but other languages do (e.g. Java interfaces).

 //under construction
 *  **Decorators**